Final report for GNE17-142

 Education & Outreach Activities and Participation Summary

-This project has not started yet, so no outreach and educational activities have been completed to date.
-However, we plan to target farmers and landowners, NRCS and Xerces conservation staff, and pollinator researchers through several outreach activities and products, including an interactive farm design website, presentations at farmer and scientific society meetings, and peer reviewed publications.
+We are still analyzing results for this project, so have not yet included any specific results from this project in outreach presentations.
+However, we plan to target farmers and landowners, NRCS and Xerces conservation staff, and pollinator researchers through our interactive pollinator landscape assessment website (www.beescape.org), presentations at farmer and scientific society meetings, and peer reviewed publications.

 The U.S. National Strategy to Promote the Health of Honey Bees and Other Pollinators set a goal to restore or enhance 7 million acres by 2020, and federal agencies, farmers, and land owners need practical guidelines in deciding where and how to achieve this goal.
 The results of my research will be used to formulate best practices for farmers, conservation professionals, and researchers to design effective, site-specific conservation practices to support and restore diverse wild bee communities and pollination services in agricultural landscapes.
 For example, if my results support the expectation that sites close to water features have higher plant and wild bee diversity, choosing to preserve or enhance forest fragments surrounding streams would likely influence pollinator diversity more than conservation of similar forest patches without water.
 Effective guidelines for how to implement pollinator conservation will improve the return on investment for government conservation programs, supporting diverse wild bee communities essential for crop and wild plant pollination across the Northeast.

-This project has not started yet, but in the process of preparing for the start of the funded project, Dr. Grozinger and I have developed a new collaboration with some researchers at Cornell University.
-Dr. Aaron Iverson, a post-doctoral fellow working with Dr. Scott McArt has been conducting an extensive plant community survey across the Finger Lakes region surrounding Ithaca, NY.
-We have started collaborating with Drs.
-Iverson and McArt and will survey bee diversity at a subset of the sites where Dr. Iverson and colleagues quantified the plant community.
+Through this project, Dr. Grozinger and I developed a new collaboration with some researchers at Cornell University and St. Lawrence University.
+Dr. Aaron Iverson, an assistant professor at St. Lawrence University conducted an extensive plant community survey across the Finger Lakes region surrounding Ithaca, NY.
+We have started collaborating with Dr. Iverson and Scott McArt at Cornell University and are surveying bee diversity at a subset of the sites where Dr. Iverson and colleagues quantified the plant community.
 This allows us to leverage an incredibly detailed, rich dataset of plant diversity and floral area across the greater Ithaca region to study how bee diversity responds to plant community characteristics as well as soil and local abiotic factors.